The Getty

 Procedures for merging

-• Mark list: Before every merge, it is mandatory editorial practice to look at the Mark List window in order to double-check that you have marked the correct records as DOM and REC.
+• Mark list: Before every merge, it is mandatory editorial practice to review which records you will merge.
+In VCS, there is a Mark List window where editors may double-check that they have marked the correct records, and only the correct records, as Dominant and Recessive prior to a Merge.

 2.2.2.1